 Gardenia jasminoides is another bush that Northerners can't grow outdoors year-round.
 It is hardy only in zones 8 to 11.
 But that does not stop many Northerners from including it in their patio landscaping for the summer and then treating it as a houseplant for the winter.

 You can't really blame them.
 Gardenia is easily one of the most fragrant shrubs, and it offers dark-green, glossy foliage to boot.
-It gets 5 to 6 feet tall.
+It gets up to 8 feet tall.

 Lavender is an example of a shrub with great fragrance that gets that smell from its foliage, which is often dried and used in potpourri, as well as its flowers.
 A number of other perennials, ground covers, and herbs grace the landscape with aromatic leaves.
 The wonderful thing about relying on foliage (rather than flowers) for fragrance is that leaves stay around a lot longer than do flowers.